iamholger/sycltuner/README.md

 The code runs through all possible kernel shapes for a fixed problem size and architecture.
-The measurement of the excution time is repeadted until sufficiently precise (10% relative error).
+The measurement of the excution time is repeaded until sufficiently precise (10% relative error by default).

 dpcpp measure.cxx -I.